 12.1 Employees receiving pay on the active payroll will accrue sick leave bi-weekly at the rate of one (1) day per month.
 Vacation leave, holiday leave, paid sick leave, annual military training leave, and leave while on the active payroll due to an on-the-job injury shall be construed as time worked.
 Employees shall be permitted to accumulate ninety (90) days of unused sick leave.
-Upon retirement from the service of the Employer, the employee shall take or be paid a lump sum for any unused accrued sick leave.
+Upon retirement^{3/}, or otherwise, from the service of the Employer the employee shall take or be paid a lump sum for any unused accrued sick leave.
 Employee's terminated for cause shall forfeit all accrued sick leave.
+Failure of an employee to give proper notice of thirty (30) days with his resignation may result in the forfeiture of all accrued sick leave.

 Any employee who accumulates ninety (90) days of unused sick leave in one (1) year, shall be entitled to be paid on a day for day basis for any unused sick leave above the said ninety (90) days.
 Said payment shall be made on the first pay day of December each year.

 12.2 Sick leave will be granted during a genuine illness of the employee or the serious illness of a member of his immediate family residing in Nassau County and/or employee's county of residence.
 Sick leave will not be granted to perform the duties as a pallbearer.
 If unusual circumstances exist, upon request, additional sick leave may be granted by the Public Employer.
 All employees shall be required to furnish to the Public Employer such information as may be requested for the proper administration of this section.
-Uses of sick leave in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is in excess of three (3) normally assigned work days, or the employee has no accrued sick leave remaining on the books, in which case a doctor's certificate shall be required.
+Uses of sick leave in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is in excess of three (3) normally assigned work days, or the employee has no accrued sick leave remaining on the books, in which case a doctor's certificate shall be required no later than the date the employee returns to Employees shall provide the doctor's certificate to the Assistant Road Superintendent/Agency Head before or immediately after clocking in.
 Employee's providing a doctor's certificate shall not be subject to discipline.
 The certificate shall state the nature of the employee's illness and his/her physical capacity for resuming assigned duties.
 All the above requirements shall be met prior to the issuance of the employee's next payroll warrant.